Do you want to learn the world's most effective martial art, Brazilian Jiu Jitsu?

 - A great way to get fit and lose weight

-Register your interest to avail of early sign-up deals, and to keep informed.
-Places on our 16-week course are filling up fast, so sign up now and we’ll send you all the details you need to get started.
+Register your interest now and we’ll send you all the details you need to get started.
 Classes are based in Lough Moss Leisure Centre, Carryduff, and close to many areas in Belfast, north Down, and south Antrim.
 Numbers are capped to ensure you get the best instruction.
-Classes are held on Mondays 7-8pm, and Saturday 2.30-4pm.
+Classes are held on Mondays 7-8pm, Thursday 7-8pm and and Saturday (no-gi) 2.30-4pm.

 What is Brazilian Jiu Jitsu (BJJ)?